tigerbeetle/tigerbeetle/docs/reference/requests/create_transfers.md

 This result only applies when [Transfer.flags.imported](../transfer.md#flagsimported) is set.

 The transfer was not created.
-The user-defined [`Transfer.timestamp`](../transfer.md#timestamp) regressed, but it must be greater than the last timestamp assigned to any `Transfer` in the cluster.
+The user-defined [`Transfer.timestamp`](../transfer.md#timestamp) regressed, but it must be greater than the last timestamp assigned to any `Transfer` in the cluster and cannot be equal to the timestamp of any existing [`Account`](../account.md).

 ### `imported_event_timestamp_must_postdate_debit_account`